tdserviceco/React-starter-pack/README.md

 Once you are done with the project, use `npm build` to get the "production/staging" page.

+Once an error is resolved.. you need to manually reload the page.

 What the webpack contains
 ***
 * SCSS/Sass Support